mrmile/PhysicsEngineProject/README.md

 ## Game Goal
 The goal of the game is to hit the enemy with a grenade and avoid the enemy hitting you.
 You win if you reduce the enemy's HP to cero and die if the enemy reduces yours to cero.
+Each turn, enemy or player, finishes once shooting the grenade.